MatthewMarkgraaff/matthewmarkgraaffdotcom/content/pages/about.md

 You can read about my journey into tech [here](https://www.offerzen.com/blog/taking-the-leap-business-analyst-turns-developer).

-I've been fortunate to work for some of the best software development companies in South Africa.
-I'm recently self employed, spending most of my time building web/mobile applications and doing some consulting in between.
+I've been fortunate to work for some of the best software development companies in South Africa and with some of the super talented engineers.
+I'm recently self employed, spending most of my time building web & mobile applications for some great clients and I also work on some of my own products.

 I co-founded Bearing Gifts, a website that aims to help people find great gift ideas for friends and family.
 You can check it out [here](https://bearinggifts.com.au).

 I do most of my engineering in Ruby + Javascript : Typescript.
 I really dig React & Rails.
-I'd like to start making time to give back to the open source community soon.
+It's a goal of mine to start making time to give back to the open source community.